jerewill-cisco/intersight-splunk-addon/README.md

 `index=* sourcetype=cisco:intersight:aaaAuditRecords Request=TRUNCATED MoType!=iam.UserPreference | rename MoDisplayNames.Name{} as name |table source, Email, Event, MoType, name`

+Everything else has been pruned of unhelpful data to the point that it shouldn't exceed the 10KB limit.
+If anything does exceeed that 10KB, it will be logged...

+`2022-07-15 12:45:20,726 INFO pid=12445 tid=MainThread file=base_modinput.py:log_warning:302 | EXAMPLE | Record exceeds 10k limit!
+Moid=62b22eeb656c6c2d32394990 Type=hyperflex.Node`

 ## Troubleshooting

 The most useful thing will be the log file from the Add-on.
 This will be called `ta_intersight_addon_intersight.log`.
 I suggest tailing this log if you're trying to figure out what is happening.
 Adjust the path to get to your Splunk directory as necessary...